 I’m used to it.
 On the bright side, I can manage my time efficiently.
 I run errands and work on personal projects when it’s quiet.
 I used to hate being stuck at the office with nothing to do, because there are only so many unblocked websites you can visit and only so many cups of coffee you can drink with co-workers.
 But on the downside, no work equals no income.
 And it’s not like I can turn a green light on to announce I’m available—clients contact me when it’s convenient for them, not for me.

 I hold my breath on the first of each month.
 Once I reach $1,000 on my Excel spreadsheet, I heave a sigh of relief.
 When I get to $2,000, I smile.
 Above, I feel like I’m on top of the world and you can find me at Lindt buying fancy chocolate bars.

 But beyond financial issues are psychological considerations.
 I love my work, it gives me a sense of purpose and accomplishment.
 I like being contacted by clients, providing a solution, putting verbs in sentences and fixing commas.
 I feel useless when I’m not making money.
 I can’t help worrying.
-Is this the sign that my freelancing years are over?
-Did I do something awful, like forgetting a “s” or a full stop?
+Is this a sign that my freelancing years are over?
+Did I do something awful, like forgetting an “s” or a full stop?
 Am I charging too much?

 The situation isn’t that bad.
 I don’t have debts (mostly thanks to getting my university degree in France, where tuition is extremely cheap) and we don’t live beyond our means.
 Yet, at the back of my mind, I have this nagging urge to work and save money, because if I don’t take care of myself, who will?
-We have no safety net, no employee retirement plan, no assets.
+We have no safety net, no employee retirement plan, and no assets.
 It’s not like I’m trying to get rich—I just know it’s easy to fall into the poverty trap.